Manage the data warehouse and analysis services cube

 Manage and troubleshoot the data warehouse and analysis services cube

 You can manage the warehouse and analysis services cube to address the following scenarios:

 Correct errors that block processing of the data warehouse.
 Schema conflicts occur when a set of attributes for reportable fields differs across team project collections.
 Schema conflicts block updated data from being moved into the warehouse and the cube.
-You must correct all schema conflicts to unblock processing and to update reports with current data.
+Correct all schema conflicts to unblock processing and to update reports with current data.

 Update the data warehouse or cube on demand.
-Resolve a problem with reports that are not up to date or contain missing data.
-To resolve a problem with reports that do not update or contain missing data, you may have to process the data warehouse manually.
-Also, you can troubleshoot errors that appear in the event viewer for an application-tier server that are related to warehouse processing jobs.
+Resolve a problem with reports that aren't up to date or contain missing data.
+To resolve a problem with reports that don't update or contain missing data, try processing the data warehouse manually.
+Also, you can troubleshoot errors that are related to warehouse processing jobs and appear in the event viewer for an application-tier server.

 Re-create the schemas, and rebuild the data warehouse databases.
 Rebuild the warehouse and cube after you move, restore, rename, or fail over the data-tier server for Team Foundation.
 To access high-level reports, you must rebuild the data warehouse whenever you move, restore, rename, or fail over the data-tier server.